-ABCI usually gets involved in a marketing campaign AFTER a product has been developed and pricing has been set, so we work with the variables we have.
-But it’s great when a marketing firm actually has the opportunity to be involved in pricing strategy.
+ABCI usually gets involved in a marketing campaign AFTER a product has been developed and the marketing pricing strategy has been set.
+We often simply work with the variables we have.
+But it’s great when we get to help develop the pricing strategy for aviation products as part of your marketing strategy!

 For the sake of this discussion, the product could be anything you’re selling, even a service.

-When you’re setting a price for a product, there are several factors to be considered.
+When you’re pricing aviation products, there are several factors to be considered.
 What other products are on the market competing with this one?
 Where does this product fall in terms of quality and features?

 You’ve probably seen some version of this diagram in marketing textbooks.

-To quickly explain the model – we have at the upper left the economy model – low quality, no frills, lowest price.
+To quickly explain the pricing models – we have at the upper left the economy model – low quality, no frills, lowest price.

-The skimming strategy is where a high price is charged for a low quality product.
-The best example of this is the typical “infomercial product” (pet nail trimmers come to mind) where the product itself is not all that great but a huge, short-term marketing push is made to sell lots of them before competitors reach the market.
+The skimming pricing strategy is where a higher price is charged for a low quality product.
+The best example of this is the typical “infomercial product” (pet nail trimmers come to mind) where the product itself is not all that high-quality but a huge, short-term marketing push is made to sell lots of them to early adopters before competitors reach the market.

-The premium product is my favorite as a consumer and as a marketing professional, because high quality products are the best value for the consumer in the long run.
-It’s my job as a marketing rep to prove to the customer that the price is justified.
+The premium pricing is my favorite as a consumer and as a marketing professional, because high quality products are the best value for the consumer in the long run.
+Companies with very high quality products or very good service can charge a premium for that product or service.
+Charging a high price may seem counter intuitive, but it’s my job as a marketing rep to prove to the customer that the price is justified.

-With the current recession, it seems many companies are tempted to make a bare-bones, no frills product and charge as little as they can for it.
-This is shortsighted for three reasons –
+Many aviation companies are tempted to make a bare-bones, no frills product and charge as little as they can for it.
+This is a shortsighted pricing strategy in marketing for three reasons –

-Reason #3 – There is something to be said for “perceived value.”
+Reason #3 – “Perceived value.”
 One Harvard Business Review case study showed that press-on nails sold much better when the price was raised from $1.69 to $6.99.
 (The product, packaging, and everything else remained the same.)
 Women who were interviewed later said that they didn’t feel comfortable buying and wearing the cheapest product on the shelf.

 Reason #2 – There are always unforeseen costs.
 Developing, testing, producing and providing customer service for a product takes a lot of time and costs a lot of money.
 The revenues from sales of the product have to sustain your company, your employees, customer service, research on new products, and, of course, the marketing you need to do to attract customers.
+Your profit margin is worth protecting!
 Don’t short-change your company by underpricing your product or service.